kennedineri/data-management/README.md

 ### Description
 Relating databases containing SEC financial statement information in SQL for financial analysis, allowing corporations to assess their financial performance over time.
+This project was completed in a AWS EC2 instance.

 ### Intended Use
 This model is for educational purposes.